Mickelson’s streak of 26 years in the top 50 comes to an end

 The question is whether anyone can ever match it.

 Jordan Spieth was not quite 4 months old when Mickelson first cracked the top 50 on Nov.
 23, 1993, with a runner-up finish in the Casio World Open.
-Deane Beman was still the commissioner of the PGA Tour.
+Deane Beman was the commissioner of the PGA Tour.

-Rory McIlroy compared Mickelson’s streak favorably with Tiger Woods going 142 starts on the PGA Tour over seven years without missing a cut.
+Rory McIlroy compared Mickelson’s streak to Tiger Woods going 142 starts on the PGA Tour over seven years without missing a cut.

 “Being top 50 in the world since 1993, that means no injuries, no breaks, that is nothing,” McIlroy said.
 “Play your game, keep going.”